-You can only work a maximum of 40 hours per fortnight whilst you are in Australia on a student Visa during any scheduled study period/term.
+Please note, you can work unlimited hours if you are holding a student visa until 30th June, 2023.
+After that, you can only work a maximum of 48 hours per fortnight whilst you are in Australia on a student Visa during any scheduled study period/term.
 Your course does not include any work as part of your study.
 You are here to learn not work.

-Do not work longer than the allowed 40 hours per fortnight as Immigration do conduct checks to ensure you are not breaching your Visa condition not to work.
+Do not work longer than the allowed 48 hours per fortnight as Immigration do conduct checks to ensure you are not breaching your Visa condition not to work.
 In addition, whoever employs you for that period has a responsibility under our Immigration law and can be charged with serious offences with expensive repercussions.